 Even granted that the physical layer can get bits from one end of a link to the other, there are still problems to solve.
 For example, how do computers on the local network address data to each other?
 Presumably, each chunk of data (known as a frame) needs to have a header that specifies a source address and destination address.
 However, suppose you plug a computer into a network, and it starts immediately hearing 1s and 0s, having come in on the middle of a frame.
 It should start paying attention at the start of the next frame.
 How can it recognize the boundary between frames?
-Perhaps there is some definite minimum space of silence between frames, some recognizable signal at the beginning of each frame, or some error-detecting code at the end which will be correct only if the frame boundaries were correctly guessed.
+Perhaps there is some definite minimum space of silence between frames or some recognizable signal at the beginning of each frame.
 Shared links (like radio channels) pose another problem: how can the various computers take turns, rather than all transmitting at once?
 These issues of addressing, framing, and taking turns are concerns at the link layer, which is also sometimes known as the data link layer.